julencruz/HouseClash-Frontend/README.md

 ## Setup
 1. Copy `.env.example` to `.env` and fill in the variables.
 2. Run `flutter pub get` to install dependencies.
+3. Run `dart run build_runner build --delete-conflicting-outputs` to generate needed files
-3. Run `flutter run` to launch the application.
+5. Run `flutter run` to launch the application.

 ## Project Structure
 The project is located in the `/lib` directory and follows a **feature-driven architecture** with the following layers: